PointTaken/knowledge-sharing/README.md

 - Use the resources as you like.
 Larger code samples will include their own readme.md file that describes how to run them.
 - Tell your friends about this repo - sharing is caring <3
 - Give the repo a star *
+- If you would like our professional help [you can fill find the updated contact information our website](https://pointtaken.no/kontaktinformasjon/)